deltaWhiskey/tooQuiet/README.txt

 hours, or leave your SSH sessions connected, or use "screen" and so leave sessions open even when not connected to the server.

-TODO

-    Instead of checking for activity on "ubuntu" user, check for activity on current user (crontab user.)

-    Default to sending mail to current user, so that user can configure who gets notifications via .forward file.